dfinity/portal/docs/developer-docs/security/rust-canister-development-security-best-practices.md

 #### Recommendation

 Your canisters should not rely on the correct execution of `canister_inspect_message`.
-This in particular means that no security relevant checks, such as authentication or authorization, should be solely performed in that method.
+This in particular means that no security critical code, such as access control checks, should be solely performed in that method.
 Such checks **must** be performed as part of an update method to guarantee reliable execution.
+Ideally, they are executed both in the `canister_inspect_message` function and a guard function.

-Also note that for inter-canister calls `canister_inspect_message` is not invoked, so these calls can't be handled there.
+Also note that for inter-canister calls `canister_inspect_message` is not invoked which is another reason to execute the code as part of the update call by using a guard.

 ## Nonspecific to the Internet Computer